WooCommerce as Channel

 Import Listings

 The Import Listings feature automates the process of importing product listings from an external source (e.g., a CSV file or another platform) into WooCommerce.
 This integration pulls product details—such as titles, descriptions, prices, and stock quantities—and prepares them for use in WooCommerce.
-Since this feature lacks a detailed mapping template in the provided document, the setup focuses on configuration and execution.
-Let’s walk through each step!

 The Import Listings integration connects an external data source to WooCommerce to: